DavidSemke/Categorical/README.md

 # Categorical
-## An Android app for creating lists from catalogs
+## An Android App for Creating Lists From Catalogs

 Categorical is a list-making app where users can create, delete, edit, and organize catalog items, which can be added to their list.